The City-Heiress: Plot

 The play concerns the "seditious knight" Sir Timothy Treat-all and his rakish Tory nephew Tom Wilding.
 Both vie for the affections of Charlot, the eponymous city (London) heiress.
 Treat-all keeps an open house for all of those who oppose the king, and he has disinherited Wilding.

 Wilding launches a complex scheme to triumph over Treat-all.
 First, he introduces Diana (his mistress) to Treat-all as Charlot, allowing Treat-all to woo her.
 This allows him to court the real Charlot himself.
 Diana cares for Wilding, but after seeing him pursue both Charlot and Lady Galliard, she decides to make an advantageous marriage with the wealthy Treat-all.

 During a staged entertainment, Wilding assumes a disguise and pretends to be a Polish nobleman.
 He offers Treat-all the throne of Poland, which the greedy Treat-all accepts.
 Wilding then arranges for a burglary, where he and Treat-all both end up bound, and the burglars take all of Treat-all's papers.
-The burglars are Wilding's confidantes, and the papers contain evidence of Treat-all's treason.
+The burglars are Wilding's confidants, and the papers contain evidence of Treat-all's treason.